Maithripala Senanayake

 Maithripala Senanayake (7 July 1916 - 12 July 1998) was a Sri Lankan politician and Governor of the North-Central province.
-He first studied at St. Joseph's College, Anuradhapura then at St. John's Jaffna, where he attained a mastery in the Tamil Language and later at Nalanda College Colombo.
+He first studied at St. Joseph's College, Anuradhapura then at St. John's College, Jaffna, where he learnt Tamil and later at Nalanda College Colombo.

 He entered parliament from Medawachchiya Electorate in 1947 when then Ceylon held its first parliamentary elections.

-When D.S.
-Senanayake picked his Cabinet in 1952 this promising young man from Raja Rata, Maithripala Senanayake was appointed Parliamentary Secretary to the Ministry of Home Affairs.
+When D. S. Senanayake picked his Cabinet in 1952, Senanayake was appointed Parliamentary Secretary to the Ministry of Home Affairs.

 Later he not only resigned from the post he held, but also from the UNP, after submitting resignation to Prime Minister Dudley Senanayake.
 At the following General Election, he retained the Medawachchiya seat as an Independent.

-Then followed by some momentous years S.W.R.D.
-Bandaranaike was biding his time after he had resigned from UNP and making plans for the future with his nascent Sri Lanka Freedom Party and offered a place to Maithripala Senanayake, who was then an Independent MP in Parliament.
+Following this period, S. W. R. D. Bandaranaike resigned from the UNP and formed the Sri Lanka Freedom Party, inviting Senanayake, who was an Independent politician, to join the newly created party.

-Senanayake has held many cabinet portfolios and has been Acting Prime Minister 19 times, Leader of the House, Chief Government Whip, and Deputy Leader of the Opposition at various times.
-In the realm of Foreign Affairs, Maithripala Senanayake has also played a major role, when the then Prime Minister Mrs. Sirimavo Bandaranaike was President of the Non-aligned Movement, he led the Sri Lanka delegation to the 5th Summit of the Non-Aligned Movement held in Colombo.
+Senanayake has held many cabinet portfolios and has been acting Prime Minister nineteen times, Leader of the House, Chief Government Whip, and Deputy Leader of the Opposition at various times.
+In the realm of Foreign Affairs, Maithripala Senanayake has also played a major role, when the then Prime Minister Sirimavo Bandaranaike was President of the non-aligned movement, he led the Sri Lanka delegation at the 5th Summit of the Non-Aligned Movement held in Colombo.

 He represented Parliament since 1947 to 1994 becoming the only person in Sri Lanka to represent Parliament for 47 years continuously.
 In the 1989 election which was the first Parliamentary election to be held under the proportional representation he entered Parliament as a National list member.
 He was not appointed to Parliament in 1994.
 However he was appointed the governor of the North Central Province in the same year which he held until his death.